CloudNStoyan/arabasta/eslint-plugin-javascript/docs/rules/report-caught-error.md

      * The function name that is used to report errors.
      */
     reportFunctionName: string;

+    /**
+     * Whether or not to require the error identifier to be passed as first argument to the report function.
+     */
+    shouldPassErrorToFunction: boolean;
   },
 ];

 const defaultOptions: Options = [
   {
     reportFunctionName: 'console.error',
+    shouldPassErrorToFunction: true,
   },
 ];
 ```